mistersquiish/Twitter-Sentiment-Analysis/README.md

     - I tested the classifiers on the dataset I trained them in, and it produced around a 77 percent accuracy.
 So a noticeable drop.
     - To investigate bias, I tested the training set on exclusively positive and then negative tweets.
 The result was a noticeable negative bias towards tweets.

-3. Stream Twitter data and record the sentiment value using the sentiment_analysis_module.py (twitter_stream.py).
+3) Stream Twitter data and record the sentiment value using the sentiment_analysis_module.py (twitter_stream.py).

-    a.
-Set up a Twitter app and set our access token using Oath to connect to the Twitter API
+    1. Set up a Twitter app and set our access token using Oath to connect to the Twitter API
-    b.
-Stream tweets related the 'guns' and write them into a csv file.
+    2. Stream tweets related the 'guns' and write them into a csv file.
-    c.
-Write in location, text, and sentiment polarity.
+    3. Write in location, text, and sentiment polarity.
 Sentiment polarity is the net of the probability of positive and negative sentiment. (ex.
 A sentiment polarity of '1' would mean the tweet is 100 percent chance of being positive and 0 percent change of being negative)
-    d.
-Collect in about 22,000 tweets
+    4. Collect in about 22,000 tweets

     *Screenshot of the Twitter tweets collected*